NorseJedi/obsidian-rpg-player-notes/README.md

 This is a plugin for [Obsidian.md](https://obsidian.md/) with some simple utilities for RPG players for taking notes during game sessions.

-Currently it has a single command - Create New RPG Player Note - which works like this:
+Currently, it has a single command – Create New RPG Player Note – which works like this:
 * If you select a text and run the command, it will set the selected text as the title/filename of the new note.
   * If you run it without selecting text, you will be prompted for a title.
-* Next you will be able to select from a list of note types (person, location, item, event, etc.), and this will determine the folder for the new note.
+* Next, you will be able to select from a list of note types, and this will determine the folder for the new note.
-  * The folder locations are set in the plugin settings.
+  * The note types and folders are configurable in the plugin settings.
+  * Paths can be either relative to the top-level folder of the active note or absolute.

 The idea is that you have a vault where you take all your notes from gaming sessions, where each campaign is a folder on the top level.
 You can then set these notes to be created in subdirectories under this folder.
-Personally I like to have my structure like this:
+I personally like to have my structure something like this:
 ```
 Root
 ├── DnD Dark Sun